 LOOM Coworking includes a substantial exhibit space for local artisans called GALLERY@LOOM.
 The gallery is free and open Mon-Fri 8am-4pm and during special community events.
-Contact us for a personal tour or get a preview via our virtual tour!
+Contact us for a personal tour.
+Preview the Gallery space via our virtual tour!

 Sept – Dec 2017 Exhibit:

-In the spring of 2017, Baxter Mill Archive announced the acquisition of the internationally known Ilene Danchig Studio, Documentary Textiles Archive which features more than 100,000 unique pieces which merged with existing Archive, a collection of more than 400,000 fabric swatches, antique documents and books and hand-painted artwork owned by Springs Creative Products Group, LLC.
-Baxter Mill Archive is now one of richest and most diverse textile archives in the world.
+In the spring of 2017, Baxter Mill Archive and Springs Creative announced the acquisition of the internationally known Ilene Danchig Studio, Documentary Textiles Archive which features more than 100,000 unique pieces which merged with existing Archive, a collection of more than 400,000 fabric swatches, antique documents and books and hand-painted artwork from around the world.
+Baxter Mill Archive is now one of richest and most diverse textile archives in history.

 June – Aug 2017 Exhibit:

 Also on display are works in the coworking lounge by Jessica Calloway and Melanie Schroepfer.
-Next door at the Studios@LOOM, our new expanded facility, you can view the multi-media works of local artist, Roxi Tolbert.
+In the Studios@LOOM, our new expanded facility, works were on view from multi-media local artist, Roxi Tolbert.

 March – May 2017 Exhibit: